Ruxton07/LasaSlanguage/README.md

 - **test/**: Unit tests and test support files.
 - **tools/**: Tools and utilities for development.

-## Documentation for Comments

-- The format of something like `<INTEGER-CO>` serves as a placeholder for an INTEGER-Compatible-Operator as a shorthand reference.
-- Some operators are set to specific compound literals for a reason specified in the comments.

 ## License

 This project is licensed under the terms of the [LICENSE](LICENSE) file.